Azure-Samples/AI-Gateway/AI-GATEWAY.md

 *   The AI Gateway concept provides a range of labs that enables the experimentation of AI Services supported by an API management strategy.  {style="font-size:20px"}
 *   The experimentation will feed the design architecture and the landing zone that will go into production.  {style="font-size:20px"}
-*   The labs are based on Jupyter Notebooks to enable clear and documented instructions, Python scripts, Bicep IaC and APIM policies.  {style="font-size:20px"}
+*   The labs are based on Jupyter Notebooks to enable clear and documented instructions, Python scripts, Bicep IaC and Azure API Management policies.  {style="font-size:20px"}
 *   There is a backlog of experiments that we plan to implement to take this work further and enable more advanced use cases.
 Stay tuned 🙂  {style="font-size:20px"}

 ---